ericwindmill/on-the-grid/README.md

 ### Day 3:
 * Add functionality to manipulate grid items when clicked.
-  * Click on the grid-item and render a form, which allows user to manipuate the following properties:
+  * Click on the grid-item and render a form (modal?), which allows user to manipuate the following properties:
     * grid-column-start
       * Allow user to use column number or 'span' functionality
     * grid-row-start